top of page

 Along with her close friend Paul Celan, Bachmann was considered the premiere German language poet of her generation.
 Her various awards include the Georg Büchner Prize, the Berlin Critics Prize, the Bremen Award, and the Austrian State Prize for literature.
 Her work remains highly influential to this day, and she is now regarded as a pioneer of European feminism and postwar literature.
 Influencing numerous writers from Thomas Bernhard to Christa Wolf, Bachmann’s poetic investigation into the nature and limits of language in the face of history remains unmatched in its ability to combine philosophical insight with haunting lyricism.

-Peter Filkins has published two volumes of poetry, What She Knew (1998) and After Homer (2002), and has translated Bachmann’s The Book of Franza and Requiem for Fanny Goldmann.
-He is the recipient of an Outstanding Translation Award from the American Literary Translators Association, and the Berlin Prize from the American Academy in Berlin.
-He teaches at Simon’s Rock College of Bard in Great Barrington, Massachusetts.
+Peter Filkins has published five volumes of poetry, and has translated Bachmann’s The Book of Franza and Requiem for Fanny Goldmann.
+He is the recipient of an Outstanding Translation Award from the American Literary Translators Association, the Berlin Prize from the American Academy in Berlin, fellowships from the National Endowment for the Humanities, A Leon Levy Center for Biography Fellowship, and a Guggenheim Fellowship.
+He teaches at Bard College at Simon’s Rock in Great Barrington, Massachusetts.

 Darkness Spoken, by Ingeborg Bachmann